 In the phase, this is the most significant step.
 A student visa is required by almost every country, regardless of whether they stay there only for one month or for years.
 The method of issuing visas in each country is different, as with passports, and in some, it may take longer, or it may be more complicated than in others.
 Always make sure to visit the embassy’s official website or consulate of the country you are going to visit first and apply for a visa within the period specified.

-You may assume that this does not require much research, but it is essential to get health insurance when going for study abroad.
+You may assume that this does not require much research, but it is essential to get health insurance when going to study abroad.
 Nobody knows what will happen during your stay, and it can be crazy costly to afford unexpected health care.
-It’s better to research, make sure the business covers the country and offers outstanding customer support.
+It’s better to research when making a what to take to uni checklist; make sure the business covers the country and offers outstanding customer support.